 - Read and reread the publication you want to approach with a release.
 Learn the paper or magazine's style and recognize the type of news it will accept.
 Half of the battle in public relations is understanding your market.
 At UW-Parkside, for instance, the daily email to faculty and staff.
 Ranger Today is a good place to promote a campus blood drive.
 But such an event wouldn't interest the majority of the local newspaper readers.

 - Don't wear our your welcome.
-Working through the University of Wisconsin-Parkside director of strategic communications, approach the media with press releases only when you are offering what you feel is legitimate news that would interest general newspaper readers.
+Working through the University of Wisconsin-Parkside communications manager, approach the media with press releases only when you are offering what you feel is legitimate news that would interest general newspaper readers.
 Reporters are presented with stories every day from many sources, so be your own editor first before you send them everything.

 - Remember that editors can do whatever they want with your release, short of adding inaccuracies.
 They have no responsibility to run them in full.
 They can change the lead.
 They can throw them away.
 Don't get upset if they use one release and disregard the next.
 There's an old adage in the newspaper business that says, "If you want to control the message, buy an ad."
 On the other hand, you can't beat the free publicity you can get with a good press release.